 Published onPediatric Airway Update

-- We welcomed our newest attending to CHOP’s Center for Pediatric Airway Disorders: Conor Devine, MD.
+- This past year, we welcomed our newest attending to CHOP’s Center for Pediatric Airway Disorders: Conor Devine, MD.
 Devine graduated from the University of Buffalo School of Medicine and Biomedical Sciences, undertook a residency in otolaryngology at Cleveland Clinic and completed his fellowship in pediatric otolaryngology at CHOP.
 Upon completing his fellowship, he joined CHOP as an attending surgeon.
 On top of being one of Airway Surgeons, Dr. Devine is also interested in vascular and lymphatic malformations and complex lesions.

 - As part of its commitment to breakthroughs, the Center for Pediatric Airway Disorders established a bioengineering and biomaterials lab in 2019.
 Led by Riccardo Gottardi, PhD, this first-of-its-kind lab is dedicated to developing specialized devices, like in vitro models of vocal cords, and new therapeutic interventions in pediatric laryngology.

 - The first Airway Reunion took place on June 30, 2019.
 Former and current patients of the center came for a day filled with rides, games, connections and fun.
 It was an unforgettable day for all.
 We look forward to hosting another Center for Pediatric Airway Disorders Family Reunion in 2021.